tamari92/spawncycler/analysis.md

 `ZEDScoreModifier = TotalZEDScore x ZEDDifficultyModifier`

-As an example, the `ZEDScoreModifier` on a random wave of a Suicidal match might look like this:
+As an example, the `ZEDScoreModifier` on an arbitrary wave of a Suicidal match might look like this:

 `ZEDScoreModifier = ((15 x 500) + (21 x 1,000) + (13 x 2,500) + (2 x 7,500)) x 3.00 = 228,000.00`